jbensmann/mouseless/README.md

 Another option to trigger actions is via key combos, e.g. `f+d: layer mouse`, which is triggered when `f` and `d` are pressed simultaneously.
 The maximum duration between the presses is defined with the `comboTime` config option.

+Pressing `esc` always returns to the initial layer (if not already there), which is helpful if one gets stuck or is unsure of the current layer.
+To disable this behaviour for a specific layer, you can explicitly map the key, e.g., `esc: esc`.

 ## Custom devices

 If you don't want mouseless to read from all keyboards, you can specify one or more devices in the configuration file.